Local-first notes, loose by design

 Work locally by default, then sign in with Google when you want your workspace state backed up.

-Post-it mode Keep quick reminders visible without turning your board into a document editor.
+Post-It mode Keep quick reminders visible without turning your board into a document editor.

 A closer Note Canvas board with a compact set of notes and layout variations